futurethang/YouTube_Guitar_Trainer/README.md

 Note to self: steal and borrow as much as possible!
 Don't waste time making forms, writing raw CSS when Bootstrap will do, etc.

+#### SEEK HELP:
+*Front-end tools to help with layout and drop-down animations *What's wrong with the way I am approaching my desired menu action?
+*Why does the embed window auto-load the previous video?